dgraves4/cintel-01-pages/index.md

-# Welcome to Derek's Data Analytics Website 🚀
+# Welcome to Derek’s Data Analytics Website 🚀

 Embark on a journey through the realm of data analytics with me!

 ## Links (Two hashes is a second level heading)

-Here's a link to my GitHub profile: [Derek's GitHub Profile](https://github.com/dgraves4)
+Here’s a link to my GitHub profile: [Derek’s GitHub Profile](https://github.com/dgraves4)

 ## Images